snunezglobant/Bootcamp-Web-UI---Team2/README.md

      </li>

      <li> We made the templates, corrected, improved the routing behaviour, improved the visual behaviour, improve
-          some data issues, and finally uploaded the result
+          some data issues, and finally uploaded the results...
       </li>

 </ul>